What we know about the Beirut blast

 What is ammonium nitrate?

-Ammonium nitrate, a compound of ammonia and nitrogen, is a highly volatile material used in agricultural fertilizers and bombs.
+Ammonium nitrate (AN), a compound of ammonia and nitrogen, is a highly volatile material used in agricultural fertilizers and bombs.

+Disasters involving AN are rare, considering the US uses millions of tons of it every year in fertilizers, according to the Environmental Protection Agency.
+“Pure” solid AN is quite stable, but if the compound is mixed with any contaminants, even in small traces, the mixture becomes much more prone to detonation — which is why there are normally stringent government guidelines for how to treat and store it properly.

+“In general, the conditions of AN storage are crucial to the safety and stability of the AN.
+Materials co-located or stored with AN may play a role in its sensitivity to explosion,” said the EPA in a published 2019 guide.

 One of the worst disasters in US history involving a form of ammonia occurred in April 1947 when a ship loaded with ammonium nitrate caught fire while docked in Texas City.
 The fire caused an explosion and additional fires that damaged more than 1,000 buildings and killed nearly 400 people, according to the website of the Texas Historical Association.